Introduction

 Under the Modified Accelerated Cost Recovery System (MACRS), residential rental property depreciates over 27.5 years and commercial property over 39 years.
 Without cost segregation, your entire building basis depreciates slowly using the straight-line method.

-A proper study identifies and reallocates portions of your building's costs to tangible personal property and land improvements — components that qualify for shorter recovery periods and accelerated depreciation methods.
+A proper study identifies and reallocates portions of your building's costs to tangible personal property and land improvements, which qualify for shorter recovery periods and accelerated depreciation methods.

 A qualified provider delivers: